exasol/public-knowledgebase/Support-and-Services/ticket-priorities.md

 Examples:

-- Planned activities: Migrations, version updates, firmware import.
-- Questions regarding products and functions.
+"- Planned activities: Migrations, version updates, firmware import" "- Questions regarding products and functions"
-- Installations and consulting.
+"- Installations and consulting"

 *We appreciate your input!
 Share your knowledge by contributing to the Knowledge Base directly in [GitHub](https://github.com/exasol/public-knowledgebase).*